 You can choose to receive a surprise design, or you can request pictures of available fabrics.

 About Bamboo Trading Company

-Based in Florida, Bamboo Trading Company has been making woven and beaded dirty bags, totes, and other colorful accessories for years.
+Based in Florida, Bamboo Trading Company has been making woven and beaded dirty bags, totes, and other colorful sustainable accessories for years.

 Each different product collection partners with a separate, small artisan manufacturing group to support traditional crafting methods and communities around the world.